rakus/quick_change_directory/README.md

   via crontab, make sure the correct variable is set in that context too.

 * `QC_SKIP_FILTER_EXISTING` - By default qc filters out all not existing directories.
 By setting this variable this can be skipped.
+Useful when file system access is slow.

 * `QC_SORT_LENGTH` - Qc sorts the results alphabetically.
 When this variable is set, the result is sorted by length (shortest first).
 Requires Perl.